-11.1 Income net of social security, income tax and housing costs (equivalised): mean and median

-The following section (Section 11) of the Report provides data on equivalised household income in 2017 after tax, social security contributions and imputed housing costs have been deducted.
+11.1 Income net of social security, income tax and housing costs (equivalised): mean and median household income in 2018 after tax, social security contributions and imputed housing costs have been deducted.
 The income remaining after these deductions is the amount of money left to buy goods and services, often termed disposable income.
 Although income data alone will never provide a perfect indication of a household's quality of life, calculating income net of social security, income tax and housing costs is a commonly used income measure of household wealth and living standards.